codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 max-width="60%"
 %}

 The icons shown are specified by the `REPORT_TYPE` variable.
-The following options are possible: `Allure, Mocha, Spock, Coverage, Junit, Testng, Cucumber, Pytest, Rspec, Phpunit, Nunit, Spectest`.
+The following options are possible: `allure, mocha, spock, coverage, junit, testng, cucumber, pytest, rspec, phpunit, nunit, spectest`.

-If you don't provide it, a default icon will be used.
+If you don't provide a `REPORT_TYPE`, a default icon will be used.

 ## Getting results from tests that fail